mckenziewest/math341/Chapter_6/Day_3.page/source.md

 ## Outcomes

 * After class time today you will be able to
-    * state and prove the fundamental theorem of arithmetic.
+    * state and prove some results about infinitely many primes.

 ## Preparation